mittalf/Kickstarter-Challenge/README.md

 Total number of projects (total projects column) was calculated using the SUM formula.
 Percentages of successful projects was calculated by dividing total number of successful projects by the total number of projects.
 Failed and canceled percentages were calculated similarly.
 A line chart is created to visualize the relationship between the goal-amount ranges on the x-axis and the percentage of successful, failed and canceled projects on the y-axis.

-Insert picture of PNG chart based on the goal
 ![Outcomes_vs_Goals.png](Resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered